vladimir1284/gestor/README.md

 Each **Order** has one or several **Payment** associated when completed. **PaymentCategory** divides payments into payment methods.

+The **PendingPayment** accounts the debt payment for a given client.

 The **Expense** model accounts for the Third Party Services required for the given *service* **Order**.

 ![Services UML diagram](https://raw.githubusercontent.com/vladimir1284/gestor/master/services_models.png)